ActiveInferenceInstitute/CEREBRUM/CEREBRUM/Supplement_B_2_Novel_Linguistic_Cases.md

 In the metaphorical case, a model acts as a transformation bridge between disparate domains, establishing systematic mappings between conceptual structures.
 This case would be particularly valuable for transfer learning systems and creative problem-solving algorithms that need to apply learned patterns in novel contexts.

-The metaphorical case would introduce unique cross-domain mapping functions as formalized in Equation 18 (see Mathematical Appendix).
+The metaphorical case would introduce unique cross-domain mapping functions as formalized in Equation 18 (see Supplement 1).
 The key innovation is the structured alignment of latent representations across domains, enabling principled knowledge transfer that preserves relational invariants while adapting to target domain constraints.

 #### Connections to Human Cognition and Communication